The future of digital platforms

 4:45PM – 5:25PM

-AI agents are rapidly moving from experiment to deployment: intermediating discovery, transactions and decisions at scale.
+AI usage is becoming ubiquitous and agents are rapidly moving from experiment to deployment.
 This raises important questions for policymakers, regulators and businesses about how to create governance frameworks that protect consumers and promote competition, while enabling innovation and growth.

-The timing is significant: the EU's Digital Markets Act review suggest AI and Cloud are new priorities while the AI Act becomes fully enforceable in August 2026 and most regulators continue to examine the development of foundation models.
-These overlapping frameworks are shaping the environment in which platforms deploy AI agents.
-At the same time new agents from Claude, Google, OpenAI and others are coming to market with increasing capabilities.
+The timing is significant: the EU's Digital Markets Act review suggests AI and cloud are new priorities while many provisions of the EU AI Act initially applicable from August 2026 have just been postponed to 2027/2028.
+These new and sometimes overlapping frameworks are shaping the environment in which platforms deploy AI agents.
+At the same time, new agents from Anthropic, Google, OpenAI and others are coming to market with increasing capabilities.

 Join us to discuss the future of regulation in an agentic world and what it means for you, your organisation, and the wider economy.